ekiczekaetna/dockerized-dashboard/README.md

 # dockerized-dashboard
-A dockerized dashboard for developing dashboard components locally.
+A dockerized dashboard (using the Smashing dashboard framework) for developing dashboard components locally.
 ![Sample Dashboard](./sampledashboard.png)

 # How to build and run a local dashboard